Range Map

 Key Features for GA Buyers

 - Massive Cabin.
-The 44-inch stretch produces a true aisle feel and executive club seating that rivals the cabin volume of light turboprops.
+The 44-inch stretch produces a true aisle feel and executive club seating for up to nine passengers.

 - High-Wing Visibility.
 Passengers get an unobstructed view of the ground, and the low cabin floor with airstair door makes entry and exit exceptionally easy.